AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-document-states.md

 >[!NOTE]
 >
 > The approval workflow feature must be enabled by your administrator.
-For more details, see *Enable approval workflow* section in the Install and configure Adobe Experience Manager Guides as a Cloud Service.
+For more details, view *Enable approval workflow* section in the Install and configure Adobe Experience Manager Guides as a Cloud Service.

 1. In the Editor, open the document that you want to mark for approval.